VITAMIN E CREAM COSMETIC INFORMATION

 22896

-While most chemicals in beauty products and cosmetics pose little or no threat, some have been linked with considerable health conditions, such as cancer, and neurological harm.
-Cosmetic chemicals get into a person's body through the skin, inhalation, ingestion and internal use, and lead to the same risks as food chemicals, per this site.
+While the majority of chemicals in beauty products present hardly any or absolutely no risk, several have been linked with considerable health problems, including cancer, and neurological harm.
+Chemicals in cosmetics enter your body through inhalation, the skin, and ingestion, and pose similar dangers as food chemicals, per this site.

-Chemicals associated with cancer are found in food, water, and lots of other ordinary products.
-However, no kind of consumer products is subject to less government inspection than cosmetics and other personal products, including Vitamin E Cream.
-While most of the chemicals and contaminants in cosmetics likely pose very little risk, being exposed to some has been associated with critical health conditions, such as cancer.
+Contaminants and chemicals linked to cancer are found in water, food, and several other common items.
+Still, no group of consumer items is susceptible to less government direction than cosmetics, including Vitamin E Cream.
+While many of the chemicals and contaminants in cosmetics likely pose little risk, exposure to a few has been linked to worrying health disorders, such as cancer.